webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Danger-Sense.md

 - Ability/Cost/1
 - Ability/Tier/Low
 - Ability/Pool/Speed
-- Ability/Categories/TASK
+- Ability/Categories/Task
 ---

 ## Danger Sense
+>1+  Speed

 Your initiative task is eased.
 You pay the cost each time the ability is used.
 Enabler.